 Any party violating this policy for the first time will receive an official warning.
 A party violating this policy for the second time may lose posting privileges for at least one semester.
-Any violation may be subject to additional penalty as determined by the Office of the Vice Provost for Student Affairs.
+Any violation may be subject to additional penalty as determined by the Office of Student Affairs.